sapcxtools/environment/README.md

 Restart your terminal once again and you are ready to start working with CXDEV!

-Simply open your project by running `yLoadProject <PATH> (<NAME>)`.
+Simply open your project by running `yLoadWorkspace path [name]`.
 You may want to define aliases for one or even multiple projects like this:

 ```
-alias yproject1='yLoadProject /path/to/customerA/project1 "Customer Projekt1"
+alias yproject1='yLoadWorkspace /path/to/customerA/project1 "Customer Projekt1"
-alias yproject2='yLoadProject /path/to/customerB/project2 "Customer Projekt2"
+alias yproject2='yLoadWorkspace /path/to/customerB/project2 "Customer Projekt2"
-alias yproject3='yLoadProject /path/to/customerC/project3 "Customer Projekt3"
+alias yproject3='yLoadWorkspace /path/to/customerC/project3 "Customer Projekt3"
 ```

 Registering these aliases will allow you to simply type `yproject1` instead of the long command every time.
-The second parameter `<NAME>` is optional, but it will be printed and used as title for the terminal window.
+The second parameter `name` is optional, but it will be printed and used as title for the terminal window.
 Therefore, it helps to have a better overview over multiple projects in separate windows.

 # Configuration

-The preconfigured configuration profiles and the explaination of the mechanism is part of the [configuration README.me](./configuration/README.md).
+The preconfigured configuration profiles and the explaination of the mechanism is part of the [configuration README.md](./configuration/README.md).
 Please go there for further details about configuration options.